Cities, Food, Attractions, Animals (& More!) – These are our TOP New Zealand Tips to Know Before You Go (and are perfect for first-time visitors!)

 Disclaimer: Almost all posts on this site contain affiliate links.
 This means that if you click on any of the links in this post about 30 Top New Zealand Tips (What To Know Before You Go) (and make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted to (hopefully!) answer all your questions and recommendations are made where we believe they will improve your trip and help with your planning.
 As such we thank you in advance should you decide to click, buy or book.
 Read my full Disclosure here.

-Contributed by Camille from Crafty Explorer
+Co-written with Camille from Crafty Explorer

 New Zealand Tips – 30 Things to Know Before You Go